daniel-k/HermitCore/README.md

 $ HERMIT_ISLE=uhyve bin/proxy extra/tests/hello
 ```

-If the environment variable `HERMIT_ISLE` is set to `qemu`, the application will
-be started within a QEMU VM.
-Please note that the loader requires QEMU and uses
+With `HERMIT_ISLE=qemu`, the application will be started within a QEMU VM.
+Please note that the loader requires QEMU and uses per default *KVM*.
-per default *KVM*.
-Furthermore, it expects that the executable is called
+Furthermore, it expects that the executable is called `qemu-system-x86_64`.
-`qemu-system-x86_64`.

-If the environment variable `HERMIT_ISLE` is set to `uhyve`, the application
-will be started within a thin hypervisor powered by Linux's KVM API and
+With `HERMIT_ISLE=hyve`, the application will be started within a thin
-therefore requires *KVM* support.
+hypervisor powered by Linux's KVM API and therefore requires *KVM* support.

 In this context, the environment variable `HERMIT_CPUS` specifies the number of
 cpus (and no longer a range of core ids).
 Furthermore, the variable `HERMIT_MEM`